Start changing a life. It will change yours too!

 Bigs need to be able to commit 12 months to the match as a volunteer in our Community Based Program.

-Big Brothers Big Sisters professional staff provides training, support and guidance to Bigs to help nurture a healthy, lasting relationship between each Big and Little.
+Big Brothers Big Sisters professional staff provides training, support, and guidance to Bigs to help nurture a healthy, lasting relationship with their Little.
 We connect regularly with each Big, Little and parent/guardian to support every child’s development and provide resources where needed.
-And we offer optional activities and tickets to community events so Bigs and Littles never run out of new ways to spend time together.
+We also offer optional activities and tickets to community events so Bigs and Littles never run out of new ways to spend time together.

 In Site Based mentoring, Bigs and Littles meet weekly at a consistent time and place throughout the school year.
-At the match site, which is typically the Little’s school or Boys and Girls Club, they spend time together doing activities that are often guided by Big Brothers Big Sisters staff.
-Matches play games, work on crafts, do shared projects or homework — anything they can do together at their site.
+At the match site, which is typically the Little’s school or Boys and Girls Club, they spend time together doing activities.
+Matches can play games, work on crafts, do shared projects or homework — anything they can do together at their site.

 Bigs need to be able to commit 12 months to the match as a volunteer in our Site Based Program.